billsix/cprogrammingbook/doc/02-Variables.rst

 Table 2.5.
 More format codes

-A full description of the format codes that you can use with printf is given in Chapter 9.
+A full description of the format codes that you can use with printf is given in :ref:`libraries`.

 Expressions and arithmetic
 --------------------------